simonmichael/hledger_site/investments.md

     equity:opening/closing balances
 ```

-## A stock purchase

-We'll use a cryptocurrency and fictitious prices here, but these examples apply equally well to stocks.
 In february we see ADA is priced at $0.02, and decide to buy a little.
 We'll spend $40, which at 2 cents per ADA buys 2000 ADA.
 Here's the most straightforward journal entry: